LowkeyCoding/QuantumSetup/README.md

 #### Known Issues
 - If using Wayland the following environment variable has to be set `QT_QPA_PLATFORM=xcb`
+- If curl is installed using snap it may produce a warning causing the script to fail.

 ### IBM, Azure, and Braket backend setup
 - [IBM](https://github.com/LowkeyCoding/QuantumSetup/tree/master/ibm) (10min worth of hardware runtime for free per month)